 Because I like silver linings.

 Every datum has a story to tell and that's where his research focuses.
 Finding the needle in the haystack but also differentiating haystacks to know where the needle may be.
 His expertise lies in global metabolomics analysis of biological systems combined with data driven interrogation.

-Dr Drupad Trivedi graduated in Biomedical Sciences at Middlesex University in 2008 and immediately followed it up with a PhD in Metabolomics at Middlesex University, London.
+Dr Trivedi graduated in Biomedical Sciences at Middlesex University in 2008 and immediately followed it up with a PhD in Metabolomics at Middlesex University, London.
 He completed his doctoral thesis on discovery of Down syndrome biomarkers in maternal urine for prenatal screening of the chromosomal abnormality in 2012 and then worked as a post-doctoral research fellow at London School of Hygiene and Tropical Medicine in the same year.
 Dr Trivedi has worked as an honorary research fellow for ELK-Foundation of health and biomedical research extending his interest in personalised medicine.
-Dr Trivedi, also advices and aids in experimental design and method development for metabolomics research at MAP, Diagnostics, UK – for biomarker discovery to screen and diagnose multiple prenatal chromosomal abnormalities during pregnancy.
+Dr Trivedi, also advicesd and aided in experimental design and method development for metabolomics research at MAP, Diagnostics, UK – for biomarker discovery to screen and diagnose multiple prenatal chromosomal abnormalities during pregnancy.